NLPxL2Korean/UD-KSL/docs/xpos/XPOS-des/4_EF.md

 ## EF: Ending_closing (종결 어미)

 ### Definition
-EF is a type of verbal ending that indicates the completion of a sentence and conveys the sentence mood at the end of verbal stems.
+EF refers to an ending of a predicate that indicates the completion of a sentence and conveys the sentence mood at the end of a verbal stem.

 ---

 ### Characteristics
 - EF attaches to a verbal stem and determines the sentence type (e.g., declarative, interrogative, imperative, or suggestive) as well as different speech levels and politeness forms in Korean.
-- The following punctuation (e.g., period, question mark, exclamation mark) can reinforce the function and nuance conveyed by EF.
+- Punctuation marks such as periods, question marks, and exclamation marks can enhance the function and nuance of EF.
   - **Examples**:
     - 잘 지**낸다** (Declarative)
     - 잘 지내**니**?
 (Interrogative)